Skip to main content

 How is community property divided in Texas?

 As mentioned above, community property is divided “in a manner that the court deems just and right.”
-There are numerous factors that the courts will review when dividing marital assets and debts.
+This approach means that rather than automatically dividing assets equally, the court carefully reviews each couple’s circumstances to decide a fair split.

 • The length of the marriage